Niall-OLeary/DWP-MI-Pack-Pipeline/README.md

 This project automates the entire workflow:

 1. **Receive MI Pack via Email**
-   - CSV file containing performance data.
+   - Copy hidden tab containing DWP raw data into a CSV file.

 2. **Load into Snowflake Stage**
    - CSV is uploaded to a Snowflake stage for processing.

 3. **ETL Process**
-   - Python script extracts, transforms, and loads the data into **five Snowflake tables**.
+   - Python script extracts, transforms, and loads the data from the stage into **five Snowflake tables**.
    - SQL queries further transform the base tables into **three main presentation tables** for reporting.
   <details>
 <summary><strong>Click to view Python Scipt</strong></summary>